 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

-Analytical Perspectives in Social Policy has the central aim of consolidating students' earlier learning by locating the subject of social policy at the intersection of economic, political and sociological perspectives, identifying benefits and limitations of each, and showing how they can work together to provide rigorous analyses.
+Analytical Perspectives in Social Policy has the central aim of consolidating students' earlier learning by locating the subject of social policy at the intersection of three different analytical perspectives, identifying benefits and limitations of each, and showing how they can work together to provide rigorous analyses.

 Entry Requirements (not applicable to Visiting Students)

 |Pre-requisites||Visiting students should have at least 3 Social Policy or closely related courses at grade B or above (or be predicted to obtain this).
 We will only consider University/College level courses.

 |Delivery period: 2013/14 Semester 2, Available to all students (SV1)

 ||Classes will be held on Wednesdays and Fridays between 12.00 and 1.00pm

 Wednesday classes will be lectures and the Friday classes will alternate weekly between lectures and tutorials.

 |Breakdown of Learning and Teaching activities (Further Info)